Welcome

 Tons of great concerts coming up this weekend. the

-two nights in a row that are completely different.
-Needless to say, my rehearsal schedule for this
+nights in a row that are completely different.
+Needless to say, my rehearsal schedule for this week is

 Ummm... okay, that's all I got really.
 Come to the concerts, they will prove to best thing you've ever